ctdk/chef-server-webui/README.md

 Simplifying the webui install is an ongoing project.
 The `chef-server-webui` can also be deployed under any [Rack](http://rack.github.com/) compliant server.

-The following default configuration values can be overriden in your Rails environment
+The following default configuration values can be overriden in your Rails config in `config/initializers/webui_server_init.rb`:
-config:

 ```ruby
 config.chef_server_url = "http://127.0.0.1:4545"